basp/raina/README.md

 # raina
 Code metrics for .NET assemblies.

-> Also feminine form of Ray (Old German) "wise guardian".
+> Feminine form of Ray (Old German) "wise guardian".

 > Strong and solid, with a touch of foreign intrigue.